jmsv/astonhack2017/README.md

 1. Go to `chrome://extensions`
 2. Enable `Developer mode`
 3. Click `Load unpacked extension...`
-4. Navigate to the `Extension` folder, and click the `Open` on the folder
+4. Navigate to the `Extension` folder, and click `Open` on the folder

 #### Firefox